splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/2-put-together/01-05-change-duplication.md

     ...
     Calculate the number of coins to give using the coinValue.
     Update the amount of change remaing
-    Output the number of coins with the coin text
+    Output the number of coins with the coinText
 ```

 To create the loop, we need a condition that we can check to determine when the loop ends.
 This is where we can create a new constant to record the number of coins we need to give change for.
 We can then loop from 0, *while* the control variable (we will use `i`) is less than that number.